angular/angular/modules/angular2/docs/core/10_view.md

 Views transition through a particular set of states:

 1. View is created from the ProtoView.
-2. View can be attached to an existing ViewPort.
+2. View can be attached to an existing ViewContainer.
-3. Upon attaching View to the ViewPort the View needs to be hydrated.
+3. Upon attaching View to the ViewContainer the View needs to be hydrated.
 The hydration process involves instantiating all of the Directives associated with the current View.
 4. At this point the view is ready and renderable.
 Multiple changes can be delivered to the Directives from the ChangeDetection.
 5. At some point the View can be removed.
-At this point all of the directives are destroyed during the dehydration precess and the view becomes inactive.
+At this point all of the directives are destroyed during the dehydration process and the view becomes inactive.
 6. The View has to wait until it is detached from the DOM.
 The delay in detaching could be caused because an animation is animating the view away.
 7. After the View is detached from the DOM it is ready to be reused.
 The view reuse allows the application to be faster in subsequent renderings.